ibm-js/deliteful/docs/SidePane.md

 # deliteful/SidePane

 `deliteful/SidePane` is a sliding pane displayed on the side of the screen.
 It can be displayed on top of the page (mode=overlay) or can push the content of the page (mode=push or mode=reveal).
+In push mode, the SidePane comes from out of the screen, like if the SidePane was pushing the content of the page.
+In reveal mode, the SidePane is already below the content of the page, the page reveals the SidePane during the transition.
  This widget is hidden by default.
 Its visibility is controlled by `show` and `hide` methods.

 *Push and Reveal mode (left), Overlay mode (right)*